kelllyy101/fullstack-digital-products-store-django/README.md

 # Deployment
 ## Setting up an AWS account for static storage.
+Setting up an AWS account for static storage involves several steps.
+Here's a summary of the process I took to store the static files of my project:

+1. **Create an AWS Account**: Go to the AWS website and sign up for an account if you don't already have one.
+You'll need to provide some basic information and a payment method.

+2. **Sign in to the AWS Management Console**: Once you have an account, sign in to the AWS Management Console using your credentials.

+3. **Navigate to S3 (Simple Storage Service)**: In the AWS Management Console, find the S3 service.
+You can search for it in the services search bar or locate it under the "Storage" section.

+4. **Create a Bucket**: Once in the S3 dashboard, click the "Create bucket" button.
+Give your bucket a unique name (bucket names must be globally unique across all of AWS) and select the region where you want your bucket to be located.

+5. **Configure Bucket Properties**: You can configure various properties for your bucket, such as versioning, logging, and tags.
+For static website hosting, you'll want to enable static website hosting under the "Properties" tab.

+6. **Set Up Static Website Hosting**: Under the "Properties" tab of your bucket, find the "Static website hosting" section.
+Enable it and specify the index document (e.g., index.html) and error document if needed.

+7. **Upload Your Files**: Once your bucket is set up, you can upload your static files (HTML, CSS, JavaScript, images, etc.) using the AWS Management Console, AWS CLI, or an SDK.

+8. **Set Permissions**: By default, all objects in your bucket are private.
+If you want to make them publicly accessible (which you typically do for a static website), you'll need to adjust the bucket policy or the permissions of individual objects.

+9. **Testing**: After uploading your files and setting permissions, you can test your static website by accessing the endpoint provided in the static website hosting configuration.
+It should serve your web content.

+10. **DNS Configuration (Optional)**: If you want to use a custom domain for your static website, you'll need to configure DNS settings to point to the S3 endpoint.
+This involves creating a CNAME record or an Alias record pointing to the S3 endpoint URL.

 ## Deploying the app on Heroku

 ## Making a local clone
 1. Open a terminal/command prompt on your local machine.
 2. Navigate to the folder on your local machine where you would like to clone the project.
 3. Enter the command : `git clone 'https://github.com/johnrearden/just-beats.git'`

 ## Running the app in your local environment
+Heroku Deployment:

+Heroku is a platform that allows you to deploy and host your applications, including the expense tracker project.
+Here are the steps I took to deploy the expense tracker on Heroku:

+1. Logged in to my Heroku account at https://www.heroku.com/.
+2. Installed the Heroku Command Line Interface (CLI) on my system to manage and deploy Heroku apps from the command line.
+3. Ensured that my project was in a Git repository and connected Heroku to GitHub successfully by copying and pasting the repository name.
+4. Added a requirements.txt file and a Procfile from Code Institute's template to ensure successful deployment of the project.
+Additionally, removed DEBUG for production.
+5. Created a new Heroku app using the Heroku CLI after logging into my account and connecting my Git repository.
+Also enabled automatic deployment.
+6. Before creating the app, added two buildpacks from the Settings tab, ensuring that heroku/python was added first, followed by heroku/nodejs.
+Additionally, configured production settings by creating: if DEBUG: ALLOWED_HOSTS = [] else: ALLOWED_HOSTS = [''the-best-me-38fd42c32230.herokuapp.com'].
+7. Add the Provided Config Vars: Copy the provided config vars (AWS_ACCESS_KEY_ID, AWS_SECRET_KEY_ID, DATABASE_URL, EMAIL_HOST_PASS, EMAIL_HOST_USER, SECRET_KEY, USE_AWS)
+8. Deployed the project to Heroku by pushing the Git repository to Heroku's remote.
+This setup ensured that the project updates with every git push, as selected in the settings, successfully integrating and deploying the project for use through the Heroku URL.

+Database Setup:

+For this project, database configuration on Heroku is essential if it relies on a database.
+After adding the required database add-on, I updated the application settings to use the database URL provided by Heroku.
+Additionally, I managed sensitive information such as API keys and database credentials using environment variables on Heroku, either through the Heroku dashboard or the Heroku CLI.

 ## Testing the app locally